UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 Portland Common Data Model ([PCDM]); a record from the library representing an abstract entity such as a person, or a work, or a place should have a```@type``` of [RepositoryObject] ([pcdm:Object]), in addition to any other types.
-Objects MAY be grouped together in [RepostioryCollection]s ([pcdm:Colletion]) with [hasMember] pointing to the the [RepositoryObject].
+Objects MAY be grouped together in [RepostioryCollection]s ([pcdm:Collection]) with [hasMember] pointing to the the [RepositoryObject].
 The keys RepositoryObject and RepositoryCollection were chosen to avoid collision between the terms Collection and Object with other vocabularies.

 NOTE: PCDM specifies that Files should have only technical metadata, not descriptive metadata, which is *not* a restriction in DataCrate.
-If the DataCrate is to be imported into a strict [PCDM] repository, modelling of object/file relationships will have to be worked out.
+If the DataCrate is to be imported into a strict [PCDM] repository, modeling of object/file relationships will have to be worked out.

 For example, this data is exported from an [Omeka](http://omeka.org) repository: